 Riding National is definitely a must for anyone visiting the area, but there are a few things you need to know before heading off to hit this trail – most notably which National trail section is the best to ride.
 Read on for help planning your National adventure on South Mountain!

-You can also park at Javelina Canyon Trailhead just around the corner from Pima Canyon, which is where my recommended route for riding National Trail (see next section).
+You can also park at Javelina Canyon Trailhead just around the corner from Pima Canyon, which is where my recommended route for riding National Trail starts (see below).

 How to Ride National Trail: The Mormon Loop